pravbk100/Final-Cut-Pro-Effects-A/README.md

 # Final-Cut-Pro-Effects-A
-Built using motion 5, works with fcpx 10, 11.
+Few Final cut pro effects, i built using motion 5, works with fcpx 10, 11.

 Here is a Demo video - https://youtu.be/PE862Yxxcwg